smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 - StartService
 `requiresAudioSupport` is added to the payload of `StartService`.
 Similar to the default in the existing Java Suite library, `requiresAudioSupport` is set to true for media apps and false for other types of apps.
 However, app developers can change these settings if needed.
+Core considers `requireAudioSupport` to be false if `StartService` is the protocol version that does not support this function, or if it supports this function but `requireAudioSupport` is not set.

 - StartServiceACK
 `autoBTCapability` is added to the payload of `StartServiceACK`.
 Additionally, a new parameter `autoBTConnection`, which indicates whether the HU has the BT automatic connection function, is added to `HMICapabilities`.
 SDL Core sets `autoBTCapability` to true, if `autoBTConnection` is true.
+The app considers `autoBTCapability` to be false if `StartServiceACK` is the protocol version that does not support this function, or if it supports this function but `autoBTCapability` is not set.

 HMI API:
 ```xml